Paying The Cost To Be The Boss Chords | B.B. King Guitar Lesson

 As long as I’m paying the bills, I’m paying the cost to be the boss.

-B.B. must have heard Papa Ain’t Salty before creating the rhythm guitar part for this track—it’s filled with those signature sliding min7b5 substitutes!
+B.B.
+King must have heard Papa Ain’t Salty before creating the rhythm guitar part for this track — it’s filled with those signature sliding min7b5 substitutes.

 Let’s break this down, especially if you’re not familiar with that T-Bone Walker tune.

-To substitute a dominant 7th chord for a dominant 9th sound, start on the 3rd of the chord and apply a min7b5 chord.
-The Am– and Dm-shaped chords work best for this technique.
+To substitute a dominant 7th chord with a dominant 9th sound, start on the 3rd of the chord and apply a min7b5 shape.
+The Am and Dm shapes work best for this technique.

-To take it up a notch, slide up a tone and then slide back down again—this hints at extensions like the 13th and the b5.
+To take it up a notch, slide up a tone and then back down again — this hints at the 13 extension.

-The basic progression is laid out during the intro like this:
+The main progression is laid out in the intro like this:

 | B9 (Fm7b5 D#m7b5) | E9 (A#m7b5 G#m7b5) |

-The sliding min7b5 chords appear in every bar, but to keep it simple, I’ve only included “9” the second time.
+The sliding min7b5 chords appear in every bar, but to keep things simple, I’ve only written “9” the second time.

-The main variation occurs during verses 2 and 3.
-Here, we stay on the B chord for eight bars before moving to chord IV, continuing with the usual sliding min7b5 substitutes.
+The main variation occurs in verses 2 and 3.
+Here, we stay on the B9 chord using stops for eight bars before moving to chord IV, continuing with the usual sliding min7b5 substitutes.

 | F#9 (Cm7b5 A#m7b5) | E9 (A#m7b5 G#m7b5) | B9 (Fm7b5 D#m7b5) | N.C | B9 |

-If you’re like me and getting a bit tired of reading all these min7b5 extensions in brackets, you’ll be happy to know this is all handled more efficiently in the chord chart.
+If you’re getting a bit tired of reading all these min7b5 extensions in brackets, don’t worry — this is handled far more efficiently in the chord chart:

 Download my chord chart as a static PDF, alternatively, if you wnat to put all those min7b5 extensions in, have it as the iReal Pro file and start altering the layout.